 For RLC AM, ARQ can be conducted hop-by-hop along access and backhaul links (Figure 8.2-1b, c and 8.2-2).
 It is also possible to support ARQ end-to-end between UE and IAB-donor (Figure 8.2-1a).
 Since RLC segmentation is a just-in-time process it is always conducted in a hop-by-hop manner.
 The figures show example protocol stacks and do not preclude other possibilities.

-The study includes hop-by-hop and end-to-end RLC ARQ.
+The study includes hop-by-hop, end-to-end RLC ARQ with hop-by-hop reassembling and end-to-end RLC ARQ with end-to-end reassembling and .

 The type of multi-hop RLC ARQ and adaptation-layer placement have the following interdependence: